 Engagement between Local Authorities and Charge-Payers is a big issue, especially where there are outstanding arrears to be addressed.
 This can be linked to a mindset, or belief, that nobody wants to listen to the broader situation.
 Unfortunately, this stems from the heart of Local Taxation legislation where it is documented that there are very few recognised legitimate reasons for non-payment.

 We understand both sides of the argument and would like to work with Local Government and the Enforcement Industry to look at ways in which improved engagement can be encouraged, simply by altering the approach and language used within the existing recovery and enforcement processes.
 Whilst there is simply no justification for the “Won’t Payer”, more could and should be done to hear the “Can’t Payer”.

 Nobody wants to be in debt.
 Nobody wants to be woken up at 0600am to an Enforcement Agent knocking at the door, but individual circumstances must be appropriately considered if arrears settlement and indeed future positive engagement and maintenance of regular billing instalments is to be more successful, going forward.

 You can reach out for our services via any of the following methods:

-1: By submitting an an request to access our Mediation Service – here you can tell us a little bit about the your recovery and enforcement situation which will be discussed in more detail when we call you back
+1: By submitting a request to access our Mediation Service – here you can tell us a little bit about your recovery and enforcement situation which will be discussed in more detail when we call you back

 2: By sending a contact request, via our contact us page.
 This is ideal if you are a Local Authority, Enforcement Agency, Sheriff Officer or independent agency supporting a client (such as Citizens Advice Bureaux, Housing Associations etc…)